There are three recommendations your responsible officer or suitable person can make about your revalidation:

 - not sufficiently engaged with the processes that support revalidation

 - failed to comply with the requirements for revalidation (set out in this guidance).

 Your responsible officer or suitable person can inform us of this at any time and does not need to wait until your formal notice period.

-You can find more information about what is required for a recommendation of non-engagement in the GMC protocol for making revalidation recommendations.
+You can find more information about what is required for a recommendation of non-engagement in our protocol for making revalidation recommendations.

 If we accept a recommendation of non-engagement, we will begin the process of withdrawing your licence.
 We will: